marksibrahim/why-calculus-works/real_analysis.md

 >
 > are not mutually exclusive; a set can be both! \(for example $$\mathbb{R}$$ and $$\emptyset$$ \)

 An **accumulation** \(or **limit point**\) of a set is one where every open ball centered at the limit point contains at least one other point in the set.
 Alternatively, we can think of a limit point as the limit of some sequence of points in the set.

 This leads to another characterization of **closed** sets: sets that contain all their limit points.

+### Bolzano-Weierstrass Theorem

 \[in progress...\]